St Stephen's Presbyterian Church and Manse, Queanbeyan: Manse

 A single-storey brick cottage with attached kitchen and servant's room.
 It has a hipped and gabled roof sheathed in corrugated iron, which is not the original covering.
 There are two multi-corbel chimneys, decorative barge boards and a finial, and a front verandah with a skillion roof supported by slender timber columns with decorative timber brackets.
 The front of the cottage features a large rectangular bay window.
 The cottage brick work is laid in Colonial bond on the less visible western side and rear of the building.
 On the front and eastern side the bricks are laid in English bond.
 The interior retains original details, such as fireplaces, architraves, some pressed metal ceilings and mantel pieces.
 However, the fireplaces have been boarded up to prevent drafts in the recent past.

 Condition

-As at 3 July 2019, the church is in excellent condition.
-However, it does require some maintenance works on its interior lighting and electrical system and to its structural walls to stop water penetration though the stonework.
+As at 13 April 2023, the church is in excellent condition.
+With an upgrade to the electrics in 2020 the church has updated lighting and a projection system.
+However, it does require some maintenance works to its structural walls to stop water penetration though the stonework.

-The manse is in reasonable condition, but has not been lived in for some time.
+The manse is in good condition and is currently occupied by the current Minister.
 It has recently undergone maintenance works funded by Queanbeyan-Palerang Regional Council to restore its exterior.
 This included restoration work on its bay window.